DMV AnestasiA Golf Club

 MEMBER DUES AND CHARGES

-1. Members' dues will be billed on an annual basis (March through October) unless otherwise determined by the Club.
+1. Members' dues will be on an annual basis (January through December) unless otherwise determined by the Club.
+Membership Dues shall be paid no later than March 1st.

 2. A member is entitled to all privileges afforded the club so long as his or her membership is in good standing.